< PREV | NEXT > | INDEX | SITEMAP | GOOGLE | UPDATES | BLOG | CONTACT | $Donate? | HOME

 _______________________________________________________________

-A Nike Hercules site was much like a Nike Ajax site, with the Nike Ajax sites upgraded to take the Nike Hercules.
+A Nike Hercules site was much like a Nike Ajax site, with the Nike Ajax sites upgraded to handle the Nike Hercules.
 The Nike Ajax control systems were retained, but a high-power acquisition radar (HIPAR) was added to accommodate the longer range of the Nike Hercules, while a target ranging radar (TRR) was added to help defeat countermeasures.
 Intercepts were still controlled by an analog computer, but it was upgraded to a digital computer later in the missile's service life.
 Like the Nike Ajax, a Nike Hercules battery could only engage one target at a time, but SAGE could coordinate multiple batteries -- when it was working right, the system being very complicated and unreliable, being based on the biggest vacuum-tube computers ever made.
+Those computers were, however, vastly less powerful than a cheap modern smartphone.

 NIKE HERCULES